Notifiarr/notifiarr/README.md

 #### Snapshot Configuration

-There is no client configuration for snapshots (except MySQL, below).
+There is no client configuration for snapshots (except Nvidia and MySQL, below).
 Snapshot configuration is found on the [website](https://notifiarr.com).

 #### MySQL Snapshots